raspberrypilearning/quiz-time/en/step_5.md

 **Click Run**
 + Select a correct answer and click the 'Check Answer' button.
-+ Click the button again - it should not work
++ Click the button again.
+It should not work.

 --- /task ---